shpilu/cloriConf/README.md

 g++ tutorial.cc -I/home/weijian/cloriconf/include -L/home/weijian/cloriconf/lib -lcloriconf -o main -std=c++11 -Wl,-rpath=/home/weijian/cloriconf/lib
 ```
 ## Build Up Zookeeper Dashboard by CloriConf<div id="dashboard"></div>
 As cloriConf support loading config data from zookeeper, you can use it as a simple distributed configuration center to some extent.
+What you need is a zookeeper cluster.</br>
 To simplify zookeeper management, cloriConf contain a zookeeper dashboard module in directory src/dashboard.
 To use cloriConf dashboard, a PHP runtime environment and nginx are required, and then you can add the following nginx configuration into nginx.conf and restart nginx
 ```PHP
     # set "/home/weijian/github/cloriConf" to your own directory